CGI-FR/PIMO/README.md

       randomChoiceInUri: "file://names.txt"
 ```

-This exemple will mask the `name` field of the input jsonlines with random values from the list contained in the name.txt file.
+This example will mask the `name` field of the input jsonlines with random values from the list contained in the name.txt file.
 The different URI usable with this selector are : `pimo`, `file` and `http`/`https`.

 [Return to list of masks](#possible-masks)